KenDickey/PackageEnvironments/README.md

 ## TRY IT OUT
 =============
 Status: Code Sketch [pre-alpha; feaure incomplete; expect breakage]
 STATUS: Broken due to problems with MethodReference objects.
 These assume global class names and do NOT deal with multiple Environment classes with the same name.
+DO NOT FILE OUT CHANGES !!

 In your Cuis-Smalltalk directory:
 ```git clone https://github.com/KenDickey/PackageEnvironments```